Healthy Homes Assessment Wairoa

 Wairoa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Wairoa and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Wairoa and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords must keep records that prove compliance with each Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

 Unreasonable Gaps & Holes